fhumayun/qa-work-projects/strax-aif-box/documentation/homework/homework7.md

 - Shows output on next api (LOGAN)

 #### Possible Tips
-There aren't any as of right now.
-Example Number game is a helper.
+- Example Number game is a helper.
+- Use logging
+- Error checking slots
+  - Chestpiece cannot go in helmet slot
+- Read the writeup multiple times

 #### Final Thoughts
-This will get you "geared" for SAIF
+This will get you "geared" for SAIF.
+Make sure you read it over.